Weakly saturated random graphs: Introduction

 \section{Introduction}

-The concept of {\it weak saturation} was introduced and studied in early work of Bollob{\'a}s \cite{B65}.
+The concept of {\it weak saturation} in graphs was introduced by Bollob{\'a}s \cite{B67}.
 Given graphs $G$ and $H$, the graph $\l G\r_H$ is obtained by iteratively completing copies of $H$ minus an edge, starting with $G$.
-Formally, set $G_0=G$, and for $t\ge1$, construct $G_t$ by adding every edge not in $G_{t-1}$ which if added creates a new copy of $H$.
+Formally, set $G_0=G$, and for $t\ge1$, construct $G_t$ by adding every edge not in $G_{t-1}$ which if added to $G_{t-1}$ creates a new copy of $H$.
 We let $\l G\r_H=\bigcup_{t} G_t$ denote the result of this procedure.
 If $\l G\r_H$ is the complete graph on the vertex set of $G$, that is, if all missing edges are eventually added, we say that $G$ is {\it weakly $H$-saturated,} or that it {\it $H$-percolates}.

-This procedure can be viewed as a type of cellular automaton \cite{U50,vN66}, of which bootstrap percolation \cite{PRK75,CLR79,vE87,AL88,S92,H03,BBDCM12} is a well-studied example.
-With this in mind, Balogh, Bollob{\'a}s and Morris \cite{BBM12} introduced a random process called {\it graph bootstrap percolation,} taking $G$ above to be the Erd{\H{o}}s--R{\'e}nyi \cite{ER59} graph $\Gnp$.
+This process can be viewed as a type of cellular automaton \cite{U50,vN66}, of which bootstrap percolation (see, e.g., \cite{PRK75,CLR79,vE87,AL88,S92,H03,BBDCM12}) is a well-studied example.
+Balogh, Bollob{\'a}s and Morris \cite{BBM12} introduced a random process called {\it graph bootstrap percolation,} taking $G$ above to be the Erd{\H{o}}s--R{\'e}nyi \cite{ER59} graph $\Gnp$.
 The critical point $p_c$, at which $\Gnp$ is likely to $H$-percolate, is defined formally as

+The purpose of this work is to obtain general bounds for $p_c$.
+Our first main result (see \cref{T_LBgen}) establishes a non-trivial lower bound, which holds for {\it all} $H$.
+This follows by a general extremal result (see \cref{P_lamstar}) that lower bounds the number of edges in so-called ``witness graphs,'' which add a given edge.
+This extends the bound in \cite{BBM12}, proved in the case that $H=K_r$, to all $H$.
+As an application (see \cref{C_Hmain}), we locate $p_c$ up to poly-logarithmic factors for all balanced (see \cref{D_bal}) graphs $H$, partially answering Problem 1 in \cite{BBM12}.
+Our second main result (see \cref{T_Hmain}) proves a sharper upper bound for all strictly balanced $H$.
+In particular, this improves the bound in \cite{BBM12} for $K_r$, when $r\ge5$.

+The primary focus in \cite{BBM12} is the case that $H=K_r$ is a complete graph (although some other graphs are also analyzed, see \cite[Section 5]{BBM12}).
+Note that all graphs $K_2$-percolate (any missing edge is added at time $t=1$) so trivially $p_c(n,K_2)=0$.
+A graph $K_3$-percolates if and only if it is connected, so it follows $\P(\l\Gnp\r_{K_3}=K_n)\to \exp(-e^{-c})$ if $p=(\log n +c)/n$ by the fundamental work \cite{ER59}.
+The next threshold of interest $p_c(n,K_4)$ is estimated in \cite{BBM12} up to constant factors, and the recent works \cite{AK17,AK18,K17} show that $p_c(n,K_4)\sim1/\sqrt{3n\log n}$.

-For $r\ge5$, $p_c(n,K_r)$ is estimated in \cite{BBM12} up to poly-logarithmic multiplicative factors.
-Our first result locates the critical threshold up to constant factors, answering Problem~3 in \cite{BBM12}.
+For $r\ge5$, $p_c(n,K_r)$ is estimated in \cite{BBM12} up to poly-logarithmic factors.
+The upper bound for $p_c(n,K_r)$ proved in \cite{BBM12} holds for a more general class of graphs, which we now recall.